 We are forced to find new methods of clearing the path for the skis.
 The first member leaves his backpack on the ground and walks forward, then returns and rests for 10-15 minutes with the group.
-Thus we have a non-stop paving of the trail.
+This way we are continuously laying ski tracks.
 It is especially hard for the second to move along the new trail with full gear on the back.
 We gradually leave the Auspiya valley, the rise is continuous, but quite smooth.
 Fir trees are replaced by wispy birch-wood.
 We came out of the tree line.
-Wind is western, warm, penetrating.
+Wind is western, warm, piercing.
 The speed of the wind is similar to the air draft created by a taking off airplane.
 Firn, open spaces.
-I can't even start thinking of setting up a storage.
+I can't even think of setting up a storage.
 It's close to 4.
 We have to start looking for a place to pitch the tent.
 We are going south in Auspiya river valley.
 This apparently is the place covered with the deepest snow.
 Wind is not strong, snow cover is 1,22 m.
 Tired and exhausted we started the preparations for the night.
-Not enough firewood.
+There is not much firewood.
 Frail damp firs.
 We started fire with logs, too tired to dig a fire pit.
-We had supper right in the tent.
+We are having dinner right in the tent.
 It's warm.
-It is hard to imagine such a comfort somewhere on the ridge, with a piercing wind, hundreds kilometers away from human settlements.
+It is hard to imagine such a comfort somewhere on the ridge, with a piercing howl of the wind, hundreds kilometers away from human settlements.

 |1 Feb 1959||9 Feb 2019|